 Should a homemade T-shirt be included in a T-shirt quilt?
 There are no right or wrong answers to that question.
 It’s your quilt and you get to decide what to put into it.
 Here are a number of things to take into consideration when making your decision.

-How many Homemade T-shirts?
+How Many Homemade T-shirts?

-Home made T-shirts in quilt by too cool tshirt quiltsThe more homemade T-shirts you have, the more balanced they will feel throughout the quilt.
+The more homemade T-shirts you have, the more balanced they will feel throughout the quilt.
 If there is only one homemade T-shirt, you need to decide if it would look out of place with the rest of the T-shirts you are using.
-To help decide this, scatter the T-shirts around on the floor and then put the one homemade T-shirt into the mix.
-Does it stand out like a sore thumb or does it blend well?

 The quilt here has 14 blocks from homemade sweatshirts and sweatpants.
 They are mix in throughout the quilt and look great.

-The Importance of the T-shirt(s)?
+The Importance of the T-shirts

-How important is the homemade T-shirt(s) to the story your T-shirts are telling?
-If the homemade T-shirt is vital to the story, then use it.
+How important are the homemade T-shirts to the story your T-shirts are telling?
+If the homemade T-shirts are vital to the story, then use them.
 If it is just another T-shirt in the stack and it does not look great, then perhaps you might want to leave it out.

 Back to this quilt.
 These blocks were more important than any other blocks in the quilt.
 They had to be in the quilt.
 These blocks told more of a story than all the other blocks together.
 As someone uninvolved in the life of this woman, we don't get it.
 We don't understand the story.
 But that's ok.
 It's not our story.